 The conservation easement will ensure that no further development will occur unless specifically authorized by the conservation easement and consistent with the BPVs.
-The conservation easement allows the Potter Valley Tribe to build a caretaker's residence and recreational improvements within designated building envelopes; provided that the construction or placement of such structures or improvements is consistent with the Conservation Purpose and do not significantly impair the Conservation Values.
+The conservation easement allows the Potter Valley Tribe to construct recreational improvements within designated recreational areas, provided that the construction or placement of such structures or improvements is consistent with the Conservation Purpose and do not significantly impair the Conservation Values, and subject to other restrictions required by the conservation easement.

-1 Land Conservation Commitment I.02-04-026, Appendix E, p.
+&lt;sup>1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38